 PhD Candidate in Political Science

-Anastasja (Ana) Abraham is a doctoral candidate in the Department of Political Science at Northeastern University, specializing in American Government & Politics and Comparative Politics.
-She has a strong background interest in nationalism, totalitarianism, and the scholarship of Hannah Arendt.
-She has served as a research assistant for Modern Political Thought and Research Methods in the Social Sciences.
+Ana is a doctoral candidate in the Department of Political Science at Northeastern University, specializing in American Politics and Comparative Politics.
+She has a strong background and interest in nationalism, the politics of exclusion in the American far-right, and American political history.
+Ana has taught Comparative Politics twice as an instructor of record.
+She has also served as a Teaching Assistant for Modern Political Thought, U.S. Civil Liberties, and Holocaust and Comparative Genocide.

 Related Schools & Departments

-Originally from Upstate New York, Ana holds Master’s Degrees in National Security from the University of New Haven and Political Science from Northeastern University.
-She enjoys reading, traveling, and Boston sports.
+Originally from Upstate New York, Ana holds a Master’s Degree in Political Science from Northeastern University.
+She enjoys reading, traveling, and Boston sports..

 While enrolled in the Master of Arts in Political Science program at Northeastern University, Ana completed a Master’s Thesis under the guidance of Dr. Natalie Bormann.
 This project consisted of a contemporary examination of Arendt’s scholarship, viewed through the lens of the current trends of migration and immigration from Latinx majority countries to the United States.

-Research Interests: Nationalism, Totalitarianism, Fascism, Political Ideologies, Political Thought
+Nationalism, American Politics, the American Far-Right, Fascism, Political Ideologies, Political Thought

 960A Renaissance Park